wpengine/headless-docs/guides/getting-started/workflow.md

 After a few minutes, your site will be updated on the URL listed when you run:

 ```
-wpe alpha apps get APP_ID
+wpe alpha apps get APP_NAME
 ```

-Remember, you can get your APP_ID by listing your apps:
+Remember, you can get your APP_NAME by listing your apps:

 ```
 wpe alpha apps list